 unconsciously mimicking others' expressions, postures, and voice tones

 , and may be

 The importance of resolving conflict

 To a social psychologist,

-a conflict is a perceived incompatibility of actions, goals, or ideas
+is a perceived incompatibility of actions, goals, or ideas

 .
 Often, conflicts are caused by situations in which the